moshensky/pdf-visual-diff/docs/snapshot_mode_requirements.md

   - `snapshotMode` (string) – `'single-image'` or `'per-page'`.
   - `hashAlgorithm` (string) – set to `'sha256'`.
   - `lastUpdated` (ISO 8601 string) – timestamp of the latest successful baseline write.
 - The number of baseline pages is `pages.length`.
-Derive filename zero-padding as `String(pages.length).length` whenever writing or reading per-page files.
+Derive filename zero-padding as `String(pages.length).length` whenever writing or reading per-page files, and treat the 1-based page index as the array position plus one.
 - `source` (object) – captures how the PDF was rendered.
 Must include `dpi` (number) and `inputType` (`'path' | 'buffer'`).
 When `inputType === 'path'`, include `pdfPath` (string).
 Additional fields may be added in future schema versions.
-  - `pages` (array) – page descriptors ordered by ascending `index`.
+  - `pages` (array) – page descriptors ordered as they appear in the baseline; the 1-based index is implied by array position.
 - Each page descriptor MUST include:
-  - `index` (number, 1-based) – manifests MUST keep one entry per baseline page.
   - `hash` (string) – SHA-256 digest of the baseline PNG encoded as lowercase hex.
   - `dimensions` (object with `width`, `height` numbers in pixels).
 - The manifest MUST be rewritten after any change that modifies per-page baseline images or snapshot mode.
 Deleting the per-page baseline MUST also remove `manifest.json`.